 Blockchain in the Media Asset Lifecycle

-As I have come to realize over the last few years in serving our customers, digital asset management systems (DAMs) go well beyond ingesting, cataloguing, securing, storing, transforming, sharing and retrieving media assets.
+As I have come to realize over the last few years in serving our customers, digital asset management systems (DAMs) go well beyond ingesting, cataloging, securing, storing, transforming, sharing, and retrieving media assets.
 DAMs have evolved significantly and now, in many cases, facilitate the management of the entire lifecycle of digital media assets – from womb to tomb, from media asset creation to archival.
 In every stage of the lifecycle, the ownership and attribution of the media assets may change.
-This is where Blockchain technologies comes in.
+This is where Blockchain technologies come in.

 During the content creation process, it’s not unusual for multiple parties to be contracted by a company to deliver a single piece of content and SmartContracts will allocate the shared ownership rights amongst the various creators of the content.
 For example, in a video production for an ad, the company can hire a director, videographer, crew, modeling agency, etc. SmartContracts can be used to allocate and enforce the stake of each content creator in the production of the content.

 In the case of companies that own content, they can easily transfer ownership of their content to other parties using SmartContracts in the same way.
 For example, a digital agency or a video production outfit can decide to sell content that they own to another company.
 They can also decide to license content to another company that publishes or distributes the content.
 These transactions, the transfer or sharing of rights between parties, are all recorded and executed using SmartContracts on a Blockchain network.

 There are three types of Blockchain networks - Public, Private, and Consortium.
 Public networks are completely open and anyone can join and participate.
 Private networks are typically used by companies for internal purposes within business units with known participants.
 A Consortium is a partially decentralized network where participants are known to the members of the consortium and the consensus process is controlled by a pre-selected set of nodes in the network.